 I have to say that because of so many years of experience in the kitchen, I feel like I am a better cook than a baker.

-However, as I just graduated two years ago the pastry school training, back in Romania, I decided to make a cake.
+However, as I graduated two years ago from pastry school training back in Romania, I decided to make a cake.
 A fancy one, where I can show many techniques.

-My thought was that if I would make a dish, it will be very difficult to keep a decent temperature on it for many hours and the texture would change in time.
+My thought was that if I would make a dish, it will be challenging to keep a decent temperature on it for many hours, and the texture would change in time.